My Venice Experience

 Venice earned its name as the floating city by pilling wood on the 118 submerged islands in the Northern end of the Adriatic Sea.
 The city is made accessible by 400 bridges (for walking on by foot) and 170 boat canals connecting the islands as one city.

 I have so much to share about Venice, especially with pictures, that I split this post in two.
-I added a link to the bottom of this post to part 2 of this trip!
+I added a link at the bottom of this post to part 2 of this trip!

 We arrived in Italy from Switzerland by train.
 We caught a 9:00am train from Zurich to Milan, and in Milan caught the next train to Venice, arriving in Venice around 4:30pm.

-Upon our arrival, our Airbnb's host's mother met us at a cross street, I no longer remember, and at the bottom of stairs to a bridge crossing one of the many canals.
+Upon our arrival, our Airbnb's host's mother met us at a cross street that I no longer remember, and at the bottom of stairs to a bridge crossing one of the many canals.
 It was quite an experience, we weren't sure if we were lingering at the correct corner, or what the woman meeting us should even look like.
 Finally an Italian lady, maybe in her late 60's, met us.
 She didn't speak more than two words of English, but we managed.
-My friend Kim used a mix of Spanish, English, and a couple words of Italian to communicate... it worked!
+My friend, Kim, used a mix of Spanish, English, and a couple words of Italian to communicate... it worked!
 She was the one we were waiting for.
 Then she led us across a small bridge and through a small maze of apartments to our quaint Airbnb apartment.
 We were near-ish, across the canal, to the Jewish Ghetto.
-The location was great because we were close enough to walk to St. Mark's Square and the Basilica, but far enough to be away from too much people traffic, and noise.
-We used Google maps on our phones to find our way to and from our Airbnb, until we memorized the way.
+The location was great because we were close enough to walk to St. Mark's Square and the Basilica, but far enough to be away from too much people traffic and noise.
+We used Google maps on our phones to find our way to and from our Airbnb until we memorized the way.

 We set or things down and headed out to dinner.
 We were so hungry we settled for the first place that lured us in with a cute host and yummy seafood...

-Soon as we sat down the waiter brought us the orange drinks pictured above, on the house, they called it aperitivo-which is a drink consumed before a meal to stimulate appetite.
+Soon as we sat down the waiter brought us the orange drinks pictured above, on the house, they called it aperitivo-which is; "a drink consumed before a meal to stimulate appetite".
 Well, I had no idea, but I'll take it!
 Can't say no to the Italian charm anyway, they know how to make everything sound so romantic.

 You might be wondering why we look so confused staring at the menu.
-Well it was huge, and we didn't understand the amount of courses, so we asked our kind and flirty host... he pointed at the first couple pages and said, "these are the appetizers, the next couple pages are for getting a quick bite with friends for about two hours.
+Well it was HUGE, and we didn't understand the amount of courses, so we asked our kind and flirty host...
+He pointed at the first couple pages and said, "these are the appetizers, the next couple pages are for getting a quick bite with friends for about two hours.
 The following few pages are for enjoying each other's company for longer and eating for 4 hours, and last is the dessert menu.
-Really!.. people have time to eat for 4 hours, or he was just trying to get us to order as much food as possible lol, when in Venice!
+Really!..
+People have time to eat for 4 hours!
+Or he was just trying to get us to order as much food as possible lol, when in Venice!